klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 memory packages are getting bigger by stacking more dies in 3D, and the number of memory packages that can be integrated in the overall GPU package is increasing.
 As of 2022, 8 memory stacks in a GPU package is feasible as is shown by the AMD MI250(X) GPUs, while in 2023-2024 12 memory stacks in a single GPU package should become a possibility.
+The size of the stacks is also increasing from 16GB to 24GB (available very soon) or 32GB.
 The two combined may make memory sizes of 192 and likely even 384 GB possible by 2024 or 2025.

 The programming bottleneck can already be partially solved by unified memory, using memory pointers